knpuniversity/ansible/knpu/ansistrano/load-balancer-proxy.md

 ## Creating an Elastic Load Balancer

 I've already loaded up my EC2 Control Panel.
-Click load balancers on the left to create an "Elastic Load Balancer".
+Click "Load Balancers" on the left to create an "Elastic Load Balancer".
 To keep things simple, I'll create a "Classic" load balancer, but you should use an "Application Loader" balancer.
 That type is better, but a little more complex and beyond what I want to cover in this tutorial.

 Give it a name - "MooTube-LoadBalancer" and make it respond only to HTTP traffic.
-You can also configure your load balancer to allow https traffic... which is *amazing*, because AWS can handle the SSL certificate automatically.
-Ultimately, the entire SSL process is resolved by the load balancer, and *all* requests - including *secure* requests - will be forwarded to our servers on port 80, as http.
-This means we get https with basically no setup.
+You can also configure your load balancer to allow HTTPS traffic... which is *amazing*, because AWS can handle the SSL certificate automatically.
+Ultimately, the entire SSL process is resolved by the load balancer, and *all* requests - including *secure* requests - will be forwarded to our servers on port 80, as HTTP.
+This means we get HTTPS with basically no setup.

-For the health check, keep `index.html.twig` - I'll talk about why in a minute.
+For the health check, keep `index.html` - I'll talk about why in a minute.
 I'm going to lower the interval and healthy threshold, but you can keep this: I'm only doing this so that the load balancer will see our new servers faster.

-Finally, select the 2 running instances: "Mootube Recording" is our original server - I renamed it manually - and "Mootube instance" is the new server we just launched.
+Finally, select the 2 running instances: "MooTube recording" is our original server - I renamed it manually - and "MooTube instance" is the new server we just launched.

 ## Health Checks